databricks/spark-training/strata_2013/processing-live-data-streams-with-spark-streaming.md

 Simple Build Tool, or SBT, is popular open-source a build tool for Scala and Java projects, written in Scala.
 Currently, Spark can be built using SBT or Maven, while Spark Streaming an Shark can be built with SBT only.
 Read more about SBT at <a href="https://github.com/harrah/xsbt/wiki" target="_blank">its Github page</a>.
 </div>

-- `login.txt:` File containing Twitter username and password
+- `twitter.txt:` File containing Twitter authentication details
 - For Scala users
   - `scala/sbt:` Directory containing the SBT tool
   - `scala/build.sbt:` SBT project file